-4.3.1 Local authorities can borrow money for capital purposes, subject to the cost of borrowing being affordable, prudent, and sustainable.
-The affordability of any proposed borrowing is gauged by way of the Prudential Indicators, specifically the measure of financing costs as a proportion of the net revenue stream.

-- 4.3.2 Borrowing may be sourced externally, e.g., through the Public Works Loan Board (PWLB), through the money markets, or other local authorities, or by way of applying our own cash balances, i.e., internal borrowing.
+- 4.3.1 Local authorities can borrow money for capital purposes, subject to the cost of borrowing being affordable, prudent, and sustainable.
+The affordability of any proposed borrowing is gauged by way of the Prudential Indicators, specifically the measure of financing costs as a proportion of the net revenue stream. - 4.3.2 Borrowing may be sourced externally, e.g., through the Public Works Loan Board (PWLB), through the money markets, or other local authorities, or by way of applying our own cash balances, i.e., internal borrowing.
 In recent years the Council has, in the main, been able to use internal balances since, based on current market interest rates, it is cheaper to forego investment interest than it is to incur additional loan interest.
-The exception to this was in 2019/20 when the Council borrowed £6m to strengthen the maturity profile of the debt portfolio, and to finance the refurbishment of its leisure centres. - 4.3.3 As borrowing has a consequential impact on the revenue budget, in terms of loan interest and MRP, the Council aims to limit the amount of borrowing it undertakes where possible unless it can be demonstrated that it leads to savings or generates additional income, such as with the recent refurbishment of our major leisure facilities at Enderby and Huncote.
+This position cannot be sustained in the longer term and, as the Council's reserves and balances diminish over the life of the current MTFS, it will be necessary to drawdown new borrowing to finance the capital programme.
+However, whilst PWLB rates remain at their current level, the Council will continue to utilise internal borrowing.
+It is likely that external borrowing will be drawn once rates fall to around 4%. - 4.3.3 As borrowing has a consequential impact on the revenue budget, in terms of loan interest and MRP, the Council aims to limit the amount of borrowing it undertakes where possible unless it can be demonstrated that it leads to savings or generates additional income, such as with the refurbishment of our major leisure facilities at Enderby and Huncote in 2019/20.